turnbullerin/zrlog/README.md

     with_audit = true
     omit_logging_frames = false

-Audit events are logged at the AUDIT level which is below TRACE; your logger and handler must be set to that level to see these events:
+Audit events are logged (by default) at the AUDIT level which is below TRACE; your logger and handler must be set to that level to see these events:

     [logging.root]